vanhoangkha/000062-EKSCICD/content/1-Introduce/_index.md

 ### Overview

-Kubernetes (K8s) is an open source, extensible platform for managing packaged applications and services, facilitating configuration and automating application deployment.
+**Kubernetes (K8s)** is an open source, extensible platform for managing packaged applications and services, facilitating configuration and automating application deployment.

-- In this lab, we will create a simple Kubernetes Cluster on AWS EKS (Elastic Kubernetes Service).
-Then, I will deploy the site on the cluster and use AWS CodePipeLine for automated deployment.
+- In this lab, we will create a simple **Kubernetes Cluster** on **AWS EKS (Elastic Kubernetes Service)**.
+Then I will deploy the site on the cluster and use **AWS CodePipeLine** for automated deployment.

 ![Elastic Kubernetes Service](/images/1-Introduce/CI_CDwithAWSCodePipeline.png)